xiaohui-zhangxh/ruby_llm/docs/guides/getting-started.md

 Before starting, make sure you have:

 1. Installed the RubyLLM gem (see the [Installation guide]({% link installation.md %}))
-2. At least one API key from a supported provider (OpenAI, Anthropic, Google, or DeepSeek)
+2. At least one API key from a supported provider (OpenAI, Anthropic, Google, AWS Bedrock, or DeepSeek)

 ## Basic Configuration